krijnsent/crypto_vba/readme.md

 - Expand the XLSM file with working examples
 - Better testing
 - Better error handling
-- For historical prices, include e.g. https://www.cryptocompare.com/api/
-- Build excel functions to get the information directly to a sheet
 - Later: place/cancel orders

 # Done
+- For historical prices, include https://www.cryptocompare.com/api/
+- Build excel functions to get the information directly to a sheet - TEST PHASE
 - Working examples of several exchanges in the example file
 - Created a basic XLSM sample file
 - ArrayToTable improvement to handle various data types (e.g. Trade and Margin trade) in one JSON response